turboapps/docs/server/hub_server/a-getting_started_hub_server.md

 Users are typically accounted for with a username and password.
 However, you can use anonymous users.
 In this case, each user is defined by the domain of the hosted Turbo Hub Server and a specific username, such as SomeCompany\SomeUser.

 The Turbo Server administrator can activate and deactivate users as needed, or add additional allowed users or devices by upgrading the license.
-For more information about managing users refer to *Managing Users*.
-For instructions on applying a new license to Turbo Server, refer to *Configuration and Customization*.
+For more information about managing users refer to [Managing Users and Authentication](/docs/server/hub-server#hub-server-administration-managing-users-and-authentication).
+For instructions on applying a new license to Turbo Server, refer to [Configuration and Customization](/docs/server/hub-server#hub-server-administration-configuration-and-customization).

 #### Administration Site